-This Easy Cuban Picadillo recipe uses ground turkey simmered in tomato sauce, olives, beans, raisins, and spices.
+This easy Cuban Picadillo recipe uses ground turkey simmered in tomato sauce, olives, beans, raisins, and spices.
 A healthy dinner option, it’s the perfect mixture served over rice, on rolls, or as taco filling!

 Recipe Variations

+- Is Picadillo spicy?
 It can be, though this recipe is not very spicy and can be made even less spicy by omitting the red pepper flakes.

-What goes well with Picadillo?
+What Goes Well with Picadillo?

 I hope you love this delicious and easy recipe – be sure to give it a review below!
-Also don’t forget to follow Belly Full on Facebook, Instagram, Pinterest, and YouTube!
+Also don’t forget to follow Belly Full on TikTok, Facebook, Instagram, Pinterest, and YouTube!

-Easy Cuban Picadillo
+Easy Picadillo

 Ingredients